MacDonald House bombing: Explosion

 By 3:30 pm, the Reserve Unit arrived at the site to control the crowd, with policemen already diverting traffic in Penang Road and Tank Road.
 A station wagon belonging to the Australian High Commission had to be pushed from the middle of the road to the side to let ambulances pass.
 High-ranking police officers from Pearl's Hill was soon at the scene, followed by the British Army's bomb disposal squad.
 Around that time, the General Hospital was "crammed" with relatives and friends of the injured, with all doctors and nurses activated for emergency duties.
-In MacDonald House, workers in the upper floor were ordered to vacate the building via the fire escape at the back of the building over the possibility of a second bomb or more walls caving in.
-Once the building was cleared, only policemen and foreign news correspondents were allowed at the site, with local news correspondents driven away such as a Sin Chew Jit Poh reporter manhandled by an inspector.
-By 5:00 pm, a team from the Health Department arrived at the site to clean up the shattered glass on the road as it stopped raining.
+In MacDonald House, workers in the upper floor were ordered to vacate the building via the fire escape at the back due to the possibility of a second bomb or more walls collapsing.
+Once the building was cleared, only policemen and foreign news correspondents were allowed in, with local news correspondents driven, including a Sin Chew Jit Poh reporter who was manhandled by an inspector.
+By 5:00 pm, a team from the Health Department arrived at the site to clean up the shattered glass on the road as it had stopped raining.
 On 12 March, 45-year old Mohammed Yasin bin Kesit, a driver who slipped into a coma from the blast, died, becoming the third victim of the bombing.
 It was rumoured by workers that a disgruntled employee or the Bank Employee's Union, following a dispute, caused the explosion, though this was denied by HSBC's bank manager for Malaysia S. F. T. B Lever, who said that "I am not prepared to accept that the union will try to bomb the bank because of a dispute.
 That is an entirely irresponsible statement.
 I am fully convinced that it has nothing to do with the union or any of the staff of the bank".
 The Special Investigations Section of the Criminal Investigation Department (CID) interviewed several people in connection to the attack.